Quantitative approximations of evolving probability measures and sequential Markov Chain Monte Carlo methods: Introduction

-for a given function $f:S\to\mathbb{R}$ and fixed $N$.
-The central limit theorem in \cite{MM} yields such bounds asymptotically as $N\to\infty$ (at least for a modified particle system).
-However, two important questions remain open: \begin{itemize} \item The expression for the {asymptotic variance} in the central limit theorem derived in \cite{MM} {is not very explicit}, as it involves $L^2$ norms of an associated Feynman-Kac semigroup.
-Methods that allow to bound this expression {\em efficiently} in a general setup and in concrete models have to be developed. \item For applications it is crucial to derive \emph{non-asymptotic bounds} (i.e., bounds for fixed $N$), because the asymptotic estimates could be misleading when only a limited number of particles is available.
-The arguments in the proof of the CLT in \cite{MM} and the results in \cite{Rou} in principle yield non-asymptotic bounds but the constants showing up are of order $\exp\int_0^t \osc(H_s)\,ds$, where $\osc(H_s):=\sup H_s - \inf H_s$ stands for the oscillation of $H_s$.
-Even in simple models with strong mixing properties, this quantity can be extremely large.
-Hence in spite of the LLN and CLT, even in ``nice'' cases it is not clear if the empirical distributions yield a reasonable approximation of $\mu_t$ for a realistic number $N$ of particles/replicas (e.g. $N=10,000$). \end{itemize} Dobrushin contraction coefficients do not seem to be an appropriate tool to answer these more delicate questions.
-In \cite{EM1} (see also \cite{EM-proc}) we propose an $L^2$ approach to quantify asymptotic stability properties of the Fokker-Planck equations for multimodal distributions where good global mixing properties fail.
+The central limit theorem in \cite{MM} yields bounds for the approximation error (\ref{eq:ERR}) asymptotically as $N\to\infty$ (at least for a modified particle system).
+In \cite{Rou} corresponding non-asymptotic estimates are given but without quantifying the constants.
+We also refer to \cite{cerone} for some more recent non-asymptotic estimates under strong mixing conditions in discrete time.
+In this respect, several important questions still remain open: \begin{itemize} \item The expression for the asymptotic variance in the central limit theorem derived in \cite{MM} is not very explicit, as it involves $L^2$ norms of an associated Feynman-Kac semigroup.
+Methods that allow to bound this expression \emph{efficiently} in a general setup and in concrete models have to be developed. \item For applications it is crucial to derive more explicit \emph{non-asymptotic bounds} (i.e. bounds for fixed $N$), because the asymptotic estimates could be misleading when only a limited number of particles is available.
+To the best of our knowledge such bounds have been proven so far only under partially restrictive minorization (see \cite{white}) or strong mixing conditions involving constants that are not very explicit, highly dimension-dependent, and far from optimal.
+In general, tracking the constants in the proof of the CLT in \cite{MM} shows that these could be of order up to $\exp\int_0^t \osc(H_s)\,ds$, where $\osc(H_s):=\sup H_s - \inf H_s$ stands for the oscillation of $H_s$.
+In nearly all interesting applications this quantity is extremely large.
+Hence although the existing results give useful indications on scope and limits of SMC methods, the rigorous verification of a given error bound for a realistic number $N$ of particles/replicas is still an open problem in many simple concrete models. \item Dimensional dependence on product spaces is an important issue, cf. \cite{BBL,BCJ,BLB}.
+Rigorous results about the dependence on the dimension of error bounds for SMC methods are still missing, and might be out of reach for the existing techniques. \end{itemize} It is well-known from the theory of reversible Markov processes that a convergence analysis based only on total variation estimates and Dobrushin contraction coefficients is possible but it has several drawbacks.
+In particular, substantial contractivity w.r.t. the total variation norm often takes place only after a certain number of steps (cutoff phenomena, cf. e.g. \cite{Dia-cutoff,DLP}).
+This limits the applicability if one is interested in arguments based on single or even infinitesimal time steps.
+Moreover, minorization conditions that are often imposed in this context are crude and typically dimension dependent.
+Therefore, in this article we develop the foundations of an alternative approach to establish non-asymptotic bounds for the particle system approximations, which enables us to prove bounds with a reasonable dependence on the dimension for product models, see Example 2 below.
+The approach we propose is based on a consequent application of $L^p$ estimates instead of uniform estimates for Feynman-Kac propagators.
+In \cite{EM-proc} (cf. also \cite{St-var}), an $L^2$ approach has been considered to quantify asymptotic stability properties of the Fokker-Planck equation.
 When studying the error of particle system approximations, we are forced to leave the $L^2$ framework and to work with various $L^p$ norms.
-The purpose of the present article is hence to develop foundations of an $L^p$ approach to non-asymptotic bounds for the particle system approximations.
-A key tool are $L^p$ estimates for Feynman-Kac propagators that have been derived in \cite{JMAA}.
+A key tool are the $L^p$ estimates for Feynman-Kac propagators that have been derived in \cite{JMAA}.